dendibakh/perf-book/chapters/19-Appendix/Appendix-C.md

     min_size=<value>,nr_inodes=<value> none /mnt/huge
 ```

-You should be able to observe the effect in `/proc/meminfo`:
+You should be able to observe the effect in `/proc/meminfo`.
+Note that it is a system-wide view and not per-process:

 ```bash
 $ watch -n1 "cat /proc/meminfo  | grep huge -i"